sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

    :alt: link-with-git
    :width: 60%

-Successfully Linked project with git.
-Now, you can push workflows under project to linked branch.
+Successfully Linked Project with Git.
+Now, you can push workflows under Project to linked branch.